feature-engine/feature_engine/docs/index.rst

 The following characteristics make Feature-engine unique:

 - Feature-engine contains the most exhaustive collection of feature engineering transformations.
-- Feature-engine can transform a specific group of variables in the dataframe.
+- Feature-engine can transform a specific group of variables in the dataframe, right out-of-the-box.
 - Feature-engine returns dataframes, hence suitable for data analysis and model deployment.
 - Feature-engine is compatible with the Scikit-learn pipeline, Grid and Random search and cross validation.
 - Feature-engine automatically recognizes numerical, categorical and datetime variables.